🔑 Key Points

 If you understand how specific notes relate to one another and how this relates to chords and chord progressions you will have a better understanding of the guitar, and this will be useful when it comes to improvisation, developing your ear e.g. recognising notes and intervals (the distance between notes), songwriting, and communicating with other musicians.

 The first note of a scale is known as the tonic and this defines the key (in fact it’s also referred to as the ‘key’ note) of the scale.
-For example if you play the major scale as per the example below:
+For example if you play the major scale, starting on the B as per the example below:

 You would be playing the B major scale.
 If you started a half step up on the C you would be playing the C major scale.